 Your back pain may have something to do with your stress level at work, or gut inflammation from a diet that is wrong for your body, or some other feature of your environment.
 Your shoulder pain on one side of your body could be related to the hip pain on the other side of your body!
 The interconnections are important, and powerful for healing.

 Watershed Wellness was founded in 2009 by us – Eric Grey, LAc and Amanda Barp, LMT.
-Partners in business and life, we've worked hard to build our 2-person practice into a thriving multi-modality home for healing now supporting 10 providers of excellent healthcare to inner Southeast Portland.
+Partners in business and life, we worked hard to build our 2-person practice into a thriving multi-modality home for healing in Southeast Portland, at one time supporting 10 fantastic practitioners in that space.